The complete guide to email disclaimer laws in the United States

 The Freedom of Information Act is a federal law that allows for the full or partial disclosure of previously unreleased information and documents controlled by the United States government.

-The speed and economy of email often makes it the preferred means of delivery.
-However, this carries the risk that the contents of the information might be wrong or the intended recipient might be addressed incorrectly.
+Sending FOIA details through email carries the risk that the contents of the information might be wrong, or that the intended recipient might be addressed incorrectly.
 As email has become so prevalent for interdepartmental communications, security of communications has become a serious concern.
 U.S. email disclaimer law helps to mitigate some damages or other liability issues.

 In order to comply with the FOIA, an email disclaimer is essential.
 This then informs a mail recipient that the email may contain sensitive information.